 We keep the relationship going with our alumni so that asking for referrals doesn't become as hard because we still try to keep building value for them beyond their engagement with us.
 That is key role that's the secret sauce, which… is not a secret sauce at all.

 Where is YSpace headed in the future?
 Moreover, where is learning headed in the future?

 I think there's an opportunity right now to scale how we do our programming to work with some of the international partners we've worked with and create even more opportunities.
-We just recently opened a hub in Georgina and East Gwillimbury to serve some of these northern regions or more remote regions that have been underserved in terms of entrepreneurship, so our goal is to just keep doing what we're doing but amplifying that in the next couple of years.
+We just recently opened a third innovation hub in Georgina and East Gwillimbury to serve some of these northern regions or more remote regions that have been underserved in terms of entrepreneurship, so our goal is to just keep doing what we're doing but amplifying that in the next couple of years.

 I personally do what I do at YSpace to eventually democratize entrepreneurship.
 I believe that entrepreneurship has the power to unlock generational wealth, access to networks, and unlock a lot of privileges that people haven't had access to from all sorts of communities.
 I believe that the more we democratize access to entrepreneurship, the more we can buy back privileges for many communities that haven't traditionally had access.

 I had this conversation with one of our founders about how education is and how education could be.
 I think the way that we learn has changed.
 The future of education looks very different in 10 to 15 years than how we've traditionally always engaged with it, and that's probably another reason I love using Disco.

 “I believe that entrepreneurship has that power to unlock generational wealth, unlock access to networks, and unlock a lot of privileges that people haven't had access to from all different sorts of communities."

 Disco – our favorite subject!
 What were some of the challenges you needed to solve when you were looking for a platform to build your community on?